pymupdf/PyMuPDF/README.md

 * [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/) to extend your text output options with some nice fonts.

-Older wheels - also with Python support prior to 3.6 - can be found [here](https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>) and in this repository's [releases](https://github.com/pymupdf/PyMuPDF/releases).
+Older wheels - also with support for older Python versions - can be found [here](https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>) and on PyPI.

+> Starting with v1.18.15, to minimize network traffic we no longer redundantly store wheels in this repository's releases folder.
+You can find older versions back to v1.9.2 on [PyPI](https://pypi.org/project/PyMuPDF/#history).
+Sources for every release continue to be stored in [here](https://github.com/pymupdf/PyMuPDF/releases).

 Other platforms **require installation from sources**, follow [these](https://pymupdf.readthedocs.io/en/latest/installation.html) instructions in the documentation.

-> **Note:** If you try installing from PyPI for a platform with no available wheel, pip will automatically start a source installation process - which will fail if it finds no MuPDF installation.
+> **Note:** If you try installing from PyPI for a platform with no available wheel, pip will automatically start a source installation process - **_which will fail_** if it finds no MuPDF installation.

 Folder [installation](https://github.com/pymupdf/PyMuPDF/tree/master/installation) contains platform-specific source installation scripts contributed by users.
 You may also find the following Wiki pages useful: